 Chihiro opened a door that let them reached the outside.
 The view was, to say the least, unusual.
 They were directly on the roof.
-They had to be careful not to leave the path made on the center tiles of the roof since the fall, on each side, seemed reaaaaaaaaaally long.
+They had to be careful not to leave the path made on the centre tiles of the roof since the fall, on each side, seemed awfully long.
 At the end of the path, on the edge of the roof, stood what look like a traditional mansion.
 It gave them a better idea of how big this place was!
 The house on the roof looked so small compared to the whole building!
-It would have been stranger, if they had not already met spirits, seen a giant baby waving from behind a curtain, a big-headed matron and other unnamed individual.
+It would have been stranger, if they had not already met spirits, seen a giant baby waving from behind a curtain, a big-headed matron and other unnamed individuals.

 "That's for sure," agreed Takeru.

 Chihiro stopped before the door and, with a shaky hand, opened it.
 Kohaku was dressed very formally and was just walking in the living room.
 He stopped dead in his track, seeing her on his doorstep.

 "I'm home," she said, smiling shyly.